IBM/SalesEnablement-COS-L3/docs/index.md

 The {{guide.name}} is organized in parts and sub-parts or chapters.
 Most chapters contain numbered steps, which are actions to be performed.

-Throughout the guide, images are used as examples of the IBM Cloud Portal and IBM Cloud Shell.

-!!! warning
-    The IBM Cloud Portal and {{offering.name}} changes on a regular basis and may differ from the images captured in this guide.

 In some images, the following styles of highlighting are utilized:

 - Action highlight box: Illustrates where to click, enter, or select an item: